ningacoding/rn-gsignin/docs/docs/one-tap.md

 It is built on top of the [Android Credential Manager](https://developers.google.com/identity/android-credential-manager) and [One Tap](https://developers.google.com/identity/gsi/web/guides/offerings#one_tap) on the Web.
 On iOS, the provided API is a wrapper of the [iOS Google Sign In SDK](https://developers.google.com/identity/sign-in/ios/start-integrating).

 :::tip
-Please note this module is only available to sponsors️.
+Please note this functionality is only available to sponsors️.
 [It takes just a few clicks to get access](install#accessing-the-new-package-for-sponsors) ❤️.
 :::

 Note that on iOS and Android, you can combine the one-tap methods with those one from the [Original Google Sign In](original).
 To do that, use the One-tap sign in to sign in the user.
 Then call `signInSilently()` and then (for example) `getCurrentUser()` to get the current user's information.